 Our licensed mental health counselors are trained to assist students of any age who are struggling emotionally.
 We'll listen to your concerns and help you better understand yourself and your situation.
 Together, we will develop ways you can overcome obstacles that might be preventing you from achieving personal and/or professional satisfaction.
-A board-certified psychiatric nurse practitioner is available for individuals who may need psychotropic medications.
 More information about our counselors is available on our staff listing page.

 You can also make a confidential appointment by calling 716-829-7819.
 For after-hour mental health emergencies, please call Crisis Services' 24-hour hotline at 716-834-3131.

 Please read our Statement of Understanding as it contains important information about our clinical services and policies.

 For more information about our services, please contact the Personal Counseling Center at (716) 829-7819.
 The center is located in Marguerite Hall.